 After a presentation detailing the history and evolution of Elkmont, park maintenance and volunteer programs, we were given an opportunity to participate in hands-on activities alongside historic preservation specialists.
 We worked with hand saws, broadaxes, froes, drawknives, and chisel axes to make chair legs, shingles, and logs.
 I was also taught how to restore original pigments using paint chips taken from wood.

 As someone who works within the park boundary and has lived in its shadow my entire life, I was surprised at how much I still have to learn about the past, present and future of our public lands.
-I am even more eagerly looking forward to the my remaining courses.
+I am even more eagerly looking forward to my remaining courses.